BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_2_Knowing_Your_Bitcoin_Setup.md

 # 3.2: Knowing Your Bitcoin Setup

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
+> :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Before you start playing with Bitcoin, you may always want to come to a better understanding of your setup.